How to Find an Apartment in Japan as Forgeiner

 Tips for rent an apartment in Japan

 - The first thing you have to keep in mind is that many real estate agencies don’t commit or reserve an apartment or room for you until a month before.
-I know that when you’re going to move to another country, not having the apartment insured until a month before can be stressful or unpleasant, but the most part of real estate agencies have this rule.
+I know that when you’re going to move to another country, not having the apartment insured until a month before can be stressful or unpleasant, but most part of real estate agencies has this rule.
 This is because many of them have contracts with their tenants that are known as “MTM” or Month to Month, so the tenant doesn’t give notice until a month before they’re going to leave.
-In some cases, if the apartment or room is empty but you will arrive a month later for example, you can agree with the company to pay an extra or promise that you will be six months or a year.
+In some cases, if the apartment or room is empty but you will arrive a month later, for example, you can agree with the company to pay an extra or promise that you will be six months or a year.

 Also, to reserve the apartment you must pay a reservation fee.
-This it serves as a guarantee for the agent that you don’t change your mind at the last moment, and for you that the apartment isn’t given to somebody else.
-Usually then that money is deducted from the first month’s rent or is returned after signing the contract.
+This serves as a guarantee for the agent that you don’t change your mind at the last moment, and for you that the apartment isn’t given to somebody else.
+Usually, then that money is deducted from the first month’s rent or is returned after signing the contract.

 - Another key point, also linked to transportation, is what train and metro lines pass through the area.
 The areas with more convenient lines are usually more expensive.
 The areas with local lines are more economical.
 For example, living in some of the stops of the mythical Yamanote is generally more expensive.
 Normally it is usually preferred that the apartment is near a train station where there is a train line that has a good combination to go to your work or school.
-In fact, the best option is choose an apartment close to your school or work and that you can go walk there in one hour more or less in case something happens (for example an earthquake) but sometimes that’s not possible, because some areas are very expensive.
+In fact, the best option is to choose an apartment close to your school or work and that you can go walk there in one hour more or less in case something happens (for example an earthquake) but sometimes that’s not possible, because some areas are very expensive.